inderjit303/msvsd32bitsram/README.md

 .end
 ```

-# 2. Poatlayout simulation of Three-stage ring oscillator in Magic
+# 2. Post-layout simulation of Three-stage ring oscillator in Magic

 - From the testbench for ring oscilator, from the files menu and go to suimulation menu and select "LVS netlist: top lvl is a subsckt" and then tap on the netlist and close xschem.
 - Next import the netlist to magic to create the layout.